ssc-oscar/lookup/README.md

 ## 1 How to get a list of Author2Commit information - author2commit: a2cFullP.{0..31}.tch
 ```
-This prints out the blob IDs of all the author commits seperated by a semicolon ( ; )
+This prints out the commit IDs of all the author's git commits seperated by a semicolon ( ; )
 echo git-commit-ID | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 Examples:
 * echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32